wpilibsuite/frc-docs/source/docs/software/advanced-control/filters/introduction.rst

 Noise Reduction
 ^^^^^^^^^^^^^^^

 One of the most typical uses of a filter is for noise reduction.
 A filter that reduces noise is called a *low-pass* filter (because it allows low frequencies to "pass through," while blocking high-frequencies).
-Most of the filters currently included in WPIlib are effectively low-pass filters.
+Most of the filters currently included in WPILib are effectively low-pass filters.

 Rate Limiting
 ^^^^^^^^^^^^^